gduverger/coba/README.md

     transfer 500 from premier checking to total checking

+### details ###

+List raw properties of an account or accounts.
+This command accepts optional search terms as arguments, and accounts that contain any of the specified strings will be included in the output.
+When no search terms are provided, the properties of all accounts are displayed.

 ### accounts ###

 List accounts with names and balances.
 This command accepts optional search